INTRODUCTION

 Begin by meeting the querent’s style briefly—pace, tone, and level of warmth—then guide them into the shared structure.

-• With detail-oriented querents: name that their questions are valid, then propose a container for them (“Let’s note your symbols questions and return after we get the overall message.”).
+- With detail-oriented querents: name that their questions are valid, then propose a container for them (“Let’s note your symbol-related questions and return after we get the overall message.”).

 2. Use the frame as care, not control